 Our backlog reflects the number and value of homes for which we have entered into a sales contract with a customer but have not yet delivered the home.
 Although these sales contracts typically require a cash deposit and do not make the sale contingent on the sale of the customer's existing home, in some cases a customer may cancel the contract and receive a complete or partial refund of the deposit as a result of local laws or as a matter of our business practices.
 If industry or economic conditions deteriorate or if mortgage financing becomes less accessible, more homebuyers may have an incentive to cancel their contracts with us, even where they might be entitled to no refund or only a partial refund, rather than complete the purchase.
-For example, the cancellation rate increased significantly from the low teens in the first half of the fiscal year to 17.0% in fiscal third quarter and 32.8% in fiscal fourth quarter, resulting in a cancellation rate for the year ended September 30, 2022 was 17.6%, up from 11.1% in the prior year.
-Significant cancellations have had, and could have, a material adverse effect on our business as a result of lost sales revenue and the accumulation of unsold housing inventory.
+For example, cancellation rates increased significantly from the low teens in the first half of fiscal year 2022 to 17.0% and 32.8% in the third and fourth quarters of fiscal 2022, respectively.
+Cancellation rates remained elevated through the first quarter of fiscal year 2023, but have since decreased (16.5% in the fourth quarter of fiscal 2023) and returned to a level within our normal historical range as buyers began to adjust to the higher rate environment.
+Nevertheless, significant cancellations have had, and could again in the future have, a material adverse effect on our business as a result of lost sales revenue and the accumulation of unsold housing inventory.
 It is important to note that both backlog and cancellation metrics are operational, rather than accounting data, and should be used only as a general gauge to evaluate our performance.
 There is an inherent imprecision in these metrics based on an evaluation of qualitative factors during the transaction cycle.